The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 Darn Tough Socks Highlights

-The Nomads, however, built for freakin’ purpose, they are.
+The Darn Tough are built for boots.
 These socks are rocking a 68% Merino Wool 30% Nylon 2% Lycra® Spandex composition and are easily the softest wool sock I have ever worn.
 This sock is midweight, which is kind of what I was hoping for in a Smartwool CHUP hybrid, so I got what I wanted in that regard.
 It is a full cushion high-density garment as well.

 While on the drab side, and I didn’t quite have the right mix of products or boots in this part of my experiment, I liked the product composition and reassurance that, in the event of failure, Darn Tough would stand by their products.
 However, for near $30, I might be finding ways to make my socks fail every twelve months or so.
 (Kidding.
 Or am I?)